Share this Post

 Glass may be brittle, but it’s exceptionally hard.
 It withstands a lot of rubbing, scraping, and scuffing without getting marked up.
 Glass is also notoriously impermeable and chemically inert.
 Not much interacts with it—which is why glass is used to store many hazardous chemicals, despite the possibility of a fumbled bottle breaking.
 Glass can sit out in the elements for decades, even centuries, and remain crystal clear.
 Think of the windows on old buildings, or the ancient Roman glass displayed in museums: they’re as clear today as the day they were made—provided they haven’t been smashed.

-Acrylic and polycarbonate—the most popular materials for bullet resistant glazing and security windows—are almost the opposite.
+Acrylic and polycarbonate—the most popular materials for bullet-resistant glazing and security windows—are almost the opposite.
 They are much stronger than glass, but not nearly as hard.
 As a result, they’re prone to scuffs and scratches.
 But, given the material’s overall strength scratches usually aren’t a big deal.
 Scratches in acrylic can be easily buffed out (sometimes with nothing more than toothpaste and determination).
 But thermoplastics like acrylic and polycarbonate are also somewhat porous.
-This leaves them susceptible to chemical contact, and is the root of what happened to those school security windows shown above.
+This leaves them susceptible to chemical contact and is the root of what happened to those school security windows shown above.

 Security Windows and “Crazing”

 The marks you see in the acrylic security windows shown above aren’t surface scratches.
-These are an especially extreme form of “crazing.”
+These are especially extreme forms of “crazing.”
 When bulletproof polycarbonate and acrylic are cut, drilled, or flame-polish, microscopic fractures form in the plastic.
 These are not usually visible to the naked eye and have no impact on the material’s strength or durability.

 “But,” Jim explains, “cleaners that contain things like alcohol or ammonia can penetrate the surface of the glazing and attack the edges of those invisible fractures.”
 This changes the optics of the material, making the crazing visible, “It will look like there are cracks going into the glass.”